 - Department of Transportation and Infrastructure Renewal – Nova Scotia

-Having a CMMS tool to track compliance with these requirements can protect your municipality from liability as well as the added benefit of reducing insurance costs.
+Having a Computerized Maintenance Management Software tool to track compliance with these requirements can protect your municipality from liability as well as the added benefit of reducing insurance costs.
 For example, say there is an accident on a main street during the winter and the victims cite unsanded roads as the cause.
-With a tool like our Route Patrol add-on for Maintenance Manager, you can pull records of when that road was last plowed and sanded — including condition data recorded by your field staff — to present in defense of the municipality in liability claims.
+With a tool like our Route Patrol add-on for Citywide Maintenance, you can pull records of when that road was last plowed and sanded — including condition data recorded by your field staff — to present in defense of the municipality in liability claims.

 As with road maintenance logs, having detailed records of maintenance activities such as playground or sidewalk repairs can be a strong defense in any liability claim.

 Staff and Capacity

 One thing commonly cited by PSD Citywide clients is the importance of having the right staff and skill sets in place before the purchase and implementation of new software.
 Having the tools is great, but a lot of the benefits can be missed if there aren’t enough people to use it effectively.